 Boston Medical Center's primary care physicians are among the best in Boston and provide outstanding comprehensive healthcare including urgent care or preventative medicine to keep you healthy in addition to diagnosis and treatment when you are sick.
 Learn more about General Internal Medicine and Family Medicine.

 Focusing strongly on urban health, Boston Medical Center is a founder of Boston HealthNet, a network affiliation of the medical center, Boston University School of Medicine, and 14 community health centers.
-Established in 1995, Boston HealthNet is an integrated healthcare delivery system whose partners provide outreach, prevention, primary care and specialty care, and dental services at sites located throughout Boston and in nearby communities.
-Physicians who practice at HealthNet locations provide a wide range of comprehensive healthcare services to adults and pediatric patients, with a focus on disease prevention and health education.
+Established in 1995, Boston HealthNet is an integrated health care delivery system whose partners provide outreach, prevention, primary care and specialty care, and dental services at sites located throughout Boston and in nearby communities.
+Physicians who practice at HealthNet locations provide a wide range of comprehensive health care services to adults and pediatric patients, with a focus on disease prevention and health education.
 Patients receiving primary care at HealthNet sites have access to highly trained specialists and cutting-edge technology at BMC while maintaining individualized and culturally sensitive care in their neighborhoods.
-In 2016, Boston HealthNet health center patients accounted for 32.7 percent of outpatient visits and 37.8 percent of all inpatient admissions to Boston Medical Center.

 BMC HealthNet Plan, Inc.

-In New Hampshire, BMCHP does business as Well Sense Health Plan.
-More than 70,000 Medicaid recipients have joined Well Sense Health Plan since New Hampshire began offering managed care coverage to Medicaid recipients in December 2013.
-Well Sense Health Plan's Medicaid HMO has received Commendable Accreditation status and is rated 4.5 out of 5 among Medicaid plans in the U.S. by the National Committee for Quality Assurance (NCQA).
-Well Sense is the highest rated Medicaid plan in New Hampshire and one of the highest rated plans nationwide.
+In New Hampshire, BMCHP conducts business as Well Sense Health Plan.
+More than 85,000 Medicaid recipients have joined Well Sense Health Plan since New Hampshire began offering managed care coverage to Medicaid recipients in December 2013.
+Well Sense Health Plan’s Medicaid HMO has received Commendable Accreditation status and is rated 3.5 out of 5 among Medicaid plans in the U.S. according to the National Committee for Quality Assurance’s (NCQA) Medicaid Health Insurance Plan ratings 2019-2020.

-Comprehensive coverage for hospital, primary, specialty, and behavioral healthcare are among the benefits and services provided to all members.
+Comprehensive coverage for hospital, primary, specialty, and behavioral health care are among the benefits and services provided to all members.
 In addition, members receive extras beyond traditional benefits, such as free car safety seats and bike helmets for kids, manual breast pumps and dental kits (including electric toothbrush), access to a 24/7 Nurse Advice line, and reimbursements for Weight Watchers® and qualified gym memberships.
+Visit bmchp.org or wellsense.org for more information.
 Visit bmchp.org or wellsense.org for more information.

-As the principal teaching affiliate of Boston University School of Medicine, BMC is devoted to training future generations of healthcare professionals.
-Every member of the hospital's medical and dental staff holds an academic appointment at the Boston University School of Medicine or at the Boston University Goldman School of Dental Medicine.
-BMC operates 66 residency training programs with 817 resident and fellowship positions.
+As the principal teaching affiliate of Boston University School of Medicine, BMC is devoted to training future generations of health care professionals.
+Every member of the hospital’s medical and dental staff holds an academic appointment at the Boston University School of Medicine or at the Boston University Goldman School of Dental Medicine.
+BMC operates 66 residency training programs with 711 resident and fellowship positions.

 Boston Medical Center is a recognized leader in groundbreaking medical research.
-BMC is the 15th largest recipient of funding in the U.S. from the National Institutes of Health among independent hospitals.
-BMC received more than $116 million in budgeted sponsored research funding in 2016 and oversees 581 research and service projects separate from research activities at Boston University School of Medicine.
-The world-renowned researchers at Boston Medical Center conduct both basic, laboratory-based biomedical research, and clinical research programs, including substance use disorder, violence intervention, infectious disease, cardiology, Parkinson's disease, geriatrics, endocrinology, and hematology/oncology.
+BMC is the 13th largest recipient of funding in the U.S. from the National Institutes of Health among independent hospitals.
+BMC received over $165 million in sponsored research funding in 2019, and currently oversees 617 research and service projects separate from research activities at Boston University School of Medicine.
+The world-renowned researchers at Boston Medical Center conduct both basic, laboratory-based biomedical research, and clinical research programs, including substance use disorder, violence intervention, infectious disease, cardiology, Parkinson’s disease, geriatrics, endocrinology, and hematology/oncology.